-The regional park extends across land west of the Murray Valley Highway to the banks of the Murray River, between Nyah and Swan Hill in the northwest region of Victoria.
-All of the park area is within Crown land.
+The Nyah Vinifera Park extends across land west of the Murray Valley Highway to the banks of the Murray River, from the township of Wood Wood in the north to the township of Nyah in the south.
+All of the park area is Crown land, classified as 'other park, Schedule 3' under the National Parks Act 1975.

-The Nyah Vinifera Park is a natural ecological and historical landscape on the Murray River that supports various recreational and leisure activities such camping, fishing and other water activities.
+The Nyah Vinifera Park is a natural ecological and historical landscape on the Murray River that supports various recreational and leisure activities such camping (Wood Wood Camping Area), fishing and other water activities.